Local school boards emerge as hot races in November election | WTOP

 Zorc called that characterization of the candidates “a scare tactic.”

-As a taste of what incumbents are facing, Wilson’s colleague Nikki Hudson, who is up for reelection, received a letter that threatened, “We are coming after you.”
+As a taste of what incumbents are facing, Wilson’s colleague Nikki Hudson, who apologized last year for implying at a meeting that supporters of school resources officers were racist, received a letter that threatened, “We are coming after you.”
 It added, “You are forcing them to wear (a) mask — for no reason in this world other than control.
 And for that you will pay dearly.”
-The letter was referred to the U.S. Justice Department, which is investigating.
+The letter was referred to the U.S. Department of Justice, which is investigating.

 “It’s really demoralizing and sad that we’ve lost that focus on what we really should be about, which is the students,” said Amie Baca-Oehlert, president of the Colorado Education Association, the state’s largest teachers union.
 “It really seems that adult issues have monopolized the conversations versus thinking about the needs of our students.”

-Note: This story has been corrected to show that Randi Weingarten is the president of the American Federation of Teachers, not the National Federation of Teachers.